jdockerty/discord-movie-vote-bot/README.md

 * `!changevote X Y Z` someone can change their vote if it has already been cast, reusing `!vote` would stop them duplicating the vote.
 * `!standings` will display the current points for each movie.
 * `!endvote` will end the vote casting and write the movie with the highest number of points into the channel.

+## Deployment

+A simple deployment is achieved through a t2.micro Ubuntu instance on AWS.
+The Python file is run via tmux first, so that the process does not stop upon closing the SSH session.
+There is an argument for running it as a daemon, but this is not too important.